Key Takeaways

 Goods That Do NOT Require Import Licences

-Most everyday goods entering the UK do not require import licences, including:
+Most everyday goods entering the UK are covered by the OGIL and do not require individual import licences, including:

 - Consumer electronics and appliances